google/WebFundamentals/src/site/_en/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

 <img src="images/transfer-vs-actual-size.png" class="center" alt="DevTools demo of actual vs transfer size">

-A quick and simple way to see GZIP in action is to open Chrome Developer Tools and inspect the “Size / Content” column in the Network panel: “Size” indicates the transfer size of the asset, and “Content” the uncompressed size of the asset.
+A quick and simple way to see GZIP in action is to open Chrome DevTools and inspect the “Size / Content” column in the Network panel: “Size” indicates the transfer size of the asset, and “Content” the uncompressed size of the asset.
 For the HTML asset in above example, GZIP saved 24.8 KB during transfer!

 {% include modules/remember.liquid list=page.notes.gzip %}